OctopusDeploy/docs/docs/administration/workers/index.md

 position: 1400
 ---

 Your deployment process will normally need to deal with packages and execute scripts.
-Quite often, those packages will be pushed across to a Tentacle or SSH deployment target, and your scripts will execute on those machines.
+Quite often, those packages will be pushed across to a [Tentacle](/docs/infrastructure/windows-targets/index.md) or [SSH deployment target](/docs/infrastructure/ssh-targets/index.md), and your scripts will execute on those machines.
 However, many deployments don't need a Tentacle or SSH target - like deployments to cloud services.
 In these cases, it would be annoying if you had to set up a Tentacle or SSH target just to push a package to an API or run a script when you don't care where that script runs.

-In Octopus, a worker is used to run steps in a deployment processes that do not run on a deployment target.
+In Octopus, a worker is used to run [steps](/docs/deployment-process/steps/index.md) in a [deployment process](/docs/deployment-process/index.md) that do not run on a [deployment target](/docs/infrastructure/index.md).

-## Where steps run
+## Where Steps Run

 The following step types and configurations run on a worker: